openwdl/wdl/SPEC.md

 </p>
 </details>

-All `File` and `Directory` outputs are required to exist, otherwise the task will fail.
+All `File` and `Directory` outputs are required to exist when the output section is evaluated (i.e., when the output values are created), otherwise the task will fail.
 However, an output may be declared as optional (e.g. `File?`, `Directory?`, or `Array[File?]`), in which case the value will be undefined if the file does not exist.

 <details>
 <summary>